 To ensure that Contributors are involved, we ask teams to participate if we think it's part of their domain.
 We also do stuff like look at the code impacted and find previous contributors or ask around for people who have experience in this area in their earlier roles.

 DACI and the Architecture Guild enable us to make design decisions with speed and clarity.
-Due to the guild's rotating membership, we also disseminate the decision-making process and how we design our systems across the engineering teams.
+Due to the guild's rotating membership, we disseminate the decision-making process and design our systems across the engineering teams.
 We encourage them to apply the same rigor at the team level, as they did on the guild.

 Our move from the architecture team to the architecture guild was received well and is paying a dividend.
 We went from ivory tower to town hall without losing our ability to make decisions effectively.
 All while gaining transparency, inclusiveness, and buy-in.